Leaflet ASPAVELI 1080mg 54mg / ml solution for infusion

 Renal impairment

 Severe renal impairment (creatinine clearance <30 mL/min) had no effect on the pharmacokinetics(PK) of pegcetacoplan; therefore, pegcetacoplan dose adjustment in patients with renal impairment isnot necessary.
-There are no data available for the use of pegcetacoplan in patients with end-stage renaldisease (ESRD) requiring haemodialysis (see section 5.2).
+There are no data available for the use of pegcetacoplan in patients with end-stage renaldisease (ESRD) requiring dialysis (see section 5.2).

 Hepatic impairment